LBM-EPFL/MaD/README.md

 # MaD
 A python tool for integrative modeling using intermediate and low resolution cryo-EM data.

-Refer to the Jupyter notebooks for instructions on how to use MaD and a template for your own applications.

 Testing data (experimental and simulated assemblies) are available from our lab's website: https://www.epfl.ch/labs/lbm/resources/

+### Setup
+To setup using Anaconda:

+    conda env create -f environment.yml

+Then activate the environment using:

+    conda activate mad_lbm

+Otherwise, the file requirements.txt should tell you what you need.

+### How to use
+Refer to the Jupyter notebooks for instructions on how to use MaD and interpret its output info and files.
+Templates are also available for your own applications.